onedata/onedata-documentation/docs/user-guide/oneclient.md

 of your spaces.
 The choice of provider may depend on several factors:

 1. The quality of your network connection to the provider.
-2. The fact whether the provider supports the space that is to be accessed.
+2. Whether the provider supports the space that is to be accessed.
 3. Whether you wish to use the [direct I/O][9] mode.

 The hostname can be found in the [Web GUI][10].